benoitkoenig/tfjs-recreate-layers-model/README.md

 // `replicatedModel` takes a tensor of shape [n, 2] and outputs a tensor of shape [n, 5].
 // The weights of the first and last layers are reset, but the weights of the
-// intermediate layers are retained, so training from there goes faster than re-starting from scratch.
+// intermediate layers are preserved, so training from there goes faster than re-starting from scratch.
 ```

 ## Options